vhs/tacos/README.md

-# A Tools Operations & Management System
+# Automated Tool Operation Management System

 Used to manage and control access to device as used in a hack-/makerspace.